uyuni-project/uyuni-rfc/accepted/00000-jsonb-pillar-db-storage.md

 - Use single pillar row for each minion and without `category` column.

 This was the original idea how to implement this, however during prototype implementation having separate rows for separate pillar data made implementation better match how it is done now.
 I am not opposed using single row per minion, but I also do not see disadvantages for using multiple rows per minion.

+- Instead of using upstream `salt.pillar.postgres` module, option is to write our own customized for Uyuni database.
+This would help for example with integrating formula pillars into database at minimal costs to adapt formula system.
+As formulas are not storing complete pillar information, rather in format of changes to form.yml.
+So `suma_minion.py` on top of loading formula pillar JSON needs to parse formula `form.yml` and merge data properly.
+Our custom db module would be able to read formula JSON pillar from database and do the same parsing of `form.yml` and data merge.

 # Unresolved questions